ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 A `SendError` occurs when a Message was not sent due to an error condition:
-an attempt to send a Message which is too large for the system and
+an attempt to send a Message that is too large for the system and
 Protocol Stack to handle, some failure of the underlying Protocol Stack, or a
 set of Message Properties not consistent with the Connection's transport
 properties.
 The `SendError` contains a reference to the Message Context of the